Design Pattern Evangelist Blog

 The GoF did not define a set of Composable Design Patterns per-se.
 This is my grouping, just like the Essential Design Patterns is my grouping as well.
 I’m not even sure that this is the best name for these patterns.
 I’ve also called them the Reuse/Reuseable/Reusability Design Patterns.

 Regardless of the name, here are the patterns, which I feel most highlight the concept of composability.
 They are listed in order of generally least complexity to most complexity.
 Several patterns expand upon concepts that first appear in previous ones as well.
-I will feature each of these in this blog series (I’ll provide links when I blog about each individually):
+I will feature each of these in this blog series:

 Additionally, there are some two additional creational patterns, which I may include in this series as well, since they are useful for these patterns: